 Durational alimony payments are usually awarded when marriages were shorter and their time frame will not exceed the length of the actual marriage.
 Permanent alimony payments are awarded for marriages that were longer in duration.
 When a spouse will not have the ability to maintain themselves, the court will examine their lifestyle during the marriage and try to ensure payments that get them close to that lifestyle.

 Most of these alimony payments are monthly, though in some cases, a lump-sum alimony payment can be made for support or a way to equalize assets.

 Alimony can be adjusted or stopped.
 If either party experiences major income changes, the court can be petitioned for a modification.
 If the receiving spouse remarries, the payments will stop.

 What To Do

-Alimony can be confusing and frustrating to deal with and you need to secure a good alimony attorney in Fort Lauderdale to help you through it.
+Alimony can be confusing and frustrating to deal with and you need to secure a good alimony lawyer in Fort Lauderdale to help you through it.
 At the Law Office of Gustavo E. Frances, we will walk you through the entire process.
-Whether you will be paying or receiving alimony, we want to ensure that a fair amount is agreed upon, on in which allows both parties to continue to live their lives.
+Whether you will be paying or receiving alimony, we want to ensure that a fair amount is agreed upon, which allows both parties to continue to live their lives.
 Remember, if there are minor children involved, child support payments will also be affected during these settlements.
 You can contact us by calling 954-533-2756 for a free consultation.